tak-bro/agents/security/threat-hunter.md

 ---
 name: threat-hunter
-description: Use this agent when conducting proactive threat hunting, analyzing security monitoring data, or researching emerging threats.
+description: PROACTIVELY use this agent when conducting proactive threat hunting, analyzing security monitoring data, or researching emerging threats.
 This agent specializes in threat intelligence analysis, behavioral detection, and advanced persistent threat (APT) hunting.
+Should be triggered automatically when suspicious activities are detected, threat intelligence suggests new risks, or proactive security monitoring is needed.
 Examples:

 <example>
 Context: Proactive threat hunting campaign